007revad/Synology_enable_eunit/README.md

 ## Supported Models

-This script will work for the following Synology NAS models:
+This script will work for eSATA expansion units with the following Synology NAS models:

 | Model   | Works | Confirmed |
 |---------|-------|-----------|